raghav0818/SUTD-CALENDAR-BOT/README.md

 *This is a student-made project and is not officially affiliated with SUTD.*

-Credits: @Itsskiip on github for inspo and code

 Credits: @Itsskiip on github for inspo and code https://github.com/Itsskiip/SUTDCalendarConverter/blob/main/convert.py